CWG-DS/Clipboard-Health/README.md

 did before.
 As seen in Figure 4, our resulting percentage of declined rides describes an inverse sigmoid distribution.
 We can also appreciate some deviance from this distribution at the right tail end caused by extreme values.
-However, since $30 marks our break-even point it is irrelevant for our specific case and will have no effect on further analysis
+However, since $30 marks our break-even point it is irrelevant for our specific case and will have no effect on further analysis.

 <img src="Images\Data_Generation.png" alt="drawing"/>